mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/uninstall/index.md

 ### About the cleanup

-If your service has reserved resources and it did not completely clean itself up automatically, you can use the framework cleaner docker image, `mesosphere/janitor`, to simplify the process of removing your service instance from ZooKeeper and destroying all the data associated with it. **On DC/OS 1.10+ clusters, this should only be necessary in rare circumstances such as a failed uninstall.** The package's documentation may have its own additional information in an "Uninstall" section.
+If your service has reserved resources and it did not completely clean itself up automatically, you can use the framework cleaner Docker&reg; image, `mesosphere/janitor`, to simplify the process of removing your service instance from ZooKeeper and destroying all the data associated with it. **On DC/OS 1.10+ clusters, this should only be necessary in rare circumstances such as a failed uninstall.** The package's documentation may have its own additional information in an "Uninstall" section.

 There are two ways to run the framework cleaner script.
-The preferred method is via the DC/OS CLI.
+The preferred method is using the DC/OS CLI.
 If the CLI is unavailable, you can also run the image as a self-deleting Marathon task.

 ### Configuring the cleanup

 The script takes the following flags:

 * `-r <role>`: The role of the resources to be deleted
-* `-z <zk-node>`: The configuration zookeeper node to be deleted
+* `-z <zk-node>`: The configuration Zookeeper node to be deleted

 The command would be run as follows: